pts/tinygpgs/README.txt

 make it just <1.21 times slower, but its output is incorrect: we need many calls to strxor in a feedback for MODE_ECB encryption.

+There is a class API (GpgSymmetricFile*), which is a <1.11 times slower than the function-based API (used for the command-line as well) for decryption, and about the same speed for encryption.
+Both APIs have the same, very small memory usage.
+They share about half of their code.
+In the benchmarks, the function-based API is measured, unless otherwise indicated.

 Benchmarks
 ~~~~~~~~~~
 Encrypted input file (hellow5long.bin.gpg) parameters: